INDIA MARKETS

 Digital Economy

-India processes 14 billion UPI transactions monthly — more digital payments than any country on earth.
-The India Stack — Aadhaar identity, UPI payments, ONDC commerce — is the most sophisticated public digital infrastructure ever built, enabling tycoon-scale businesses to reach India's remotest consumers.
+14 billion UPI transactions monthly.
+More digital payments than any country on earth.
+The India Stack — Aadhaar, UPI, ONDC — is the most sophisticated public digital infrastructure ever built.

-India's Production Linked Incentive schemes are reshaping global supply chains.
-Apple now manufactures iPhones in Tamil Nadu.
+Apple manufactures iPhones in Tamil Nadu.
 Samsung operates its largest mobile factory in India.
-The tycoons building India's manufacturing base are positioning the country as the world's next industrial superpower.
+The PLI scheme is reshaping global supply chains — positioning India as the world's next industrial superpower.

 Green Economy

-India has committed to 500GW of renewable energy by 2030 — the world's most ambitious clean energy programme in absolute terms.
-The green economy is creating India's next generation of tycoons: Adani Green, Greenko, ReNew Power are among the world's largest renewable energy developers.
+500GW of renewable energy by 2030.
+The world's most ambitious clean energy programme in absolute terms.
+Adani Green, Greenko, ReNew — India's green tycoons are building some of the world's largest renewable portfolios.

 Market Intelligence